Thymus: History

 Galen was the first to note that the size of the organ changed over the duration of a person's life.

-In the nineteenth century, a condition was identified as status thymicolymphaticus defined by an increase in lymphoid tissue and an enlarged thymus.
+In the 19th century, a condition was identified as status thymicolymphaticus defined by an increase in lymphoid tissue and an enlarged thymus.
 It was thought to be a cause of sudden infant death syndrome but is now an obsolete term.

 The importance of the thymus in the immune system was discovered in 1961 by Jacques Miller, by surgically removing the thymus from one-day-old mice, and observing the subsequent deficiency in a lymphocyte population, subsequently named T cells after the organ of their origin.
-Until the discovery of its immunological role, the thymus had been dismissed as a "evolutionary accident", without functional importance.
+Until the discovery of its immunological role, the thymus had been dismissed as an "evolutionary accident", without functional importance.
 The role the thymus played in ensuring mature T cells tolerated the tissues of the body was uncovered in 1962, with the finding that T cells of a transplanted thymus in mice demonstrated tolerance towards tissues of the donor mouse.
 B cells and T cells were identified as different types of lymphocytes in 1968, and the fact that T cells required maturation in the thymus was understood.
 The subtypes of T cells (CD8 and CD4) were identified by 1975.
 The way that these subclasses of T cells matured – positive selection of cells that functionally bound to MHC receptors – was known by the 1990s.
 The important role of the AIRE gene, and the role of negative selection in preventing autoreactive T cells from maturing, was understood by 1994.

 Recently, advances in immunology have allowed the function of the thymus in T-cell maturation to be more fully understood.

 Other animals

 The thymus is present in all jawed vertebrates, where it undergoes the same shrinkage with age and plays the same immunological function as in other vertebrates.
 Recently, in 2011, a discrete thymus-like lympho-epithelial structure, termed the thymoid, was discovered in the gills of larval lampreys.
 Hagfish possess a protothymus associated with the pharyngeal velar muscles, which is responsible for a variety of immune responses.

 The thymus is also present in most other vertebrates with similar structure and function as the human thymus.
-A second thymus in the neck has been reported sometimes to occur in the mouse As in humans, the guinea pig's thymus naturally atrophies as the animal reaches adulthood, but the athymic hairless guinea pig (which arose from a spontaneous laboratory mutation) possesses no thymic tissue whatsoever, and the organ cavity is replaced with cystic spaces.
+A second thymus in the neck has been reported sometimes to occur in the mouse.
+As in humans, the guinea pig's thymus naturally atrophies as the animal reaches adulthood, but the athymic hairless guinea pig (which arose from a spontaneous laboratory mutation) possesses no thymic tissue whatsoever, and the organ cavity is replaced with cystic spaces.